NikJur/DeepDriveMD-BEDE/README.md

 ### Step 1: Configure the Example Scripts
 The example files contain a placeholder `USER_PROJECT_ROOT` that needs to be replaced with your actual installation path (e.g., `/nobackup/projects/<project_code>/<user_name>`).

-Run these commands to automatically configure the scripts for your user account:
+Run these commands to configure the scripts for your user account automatically:

 ```bash
 # 1. Get your current project root path (ideally, /nobackup/projects/<project_code>/<user_name>)